Heroku Postgres Metrics Logs

 Heroku Postgres Standard and Premium Tier database users see database-related events on their app’s log stream.
 These events are useful for recording and analyzing usage over time.

-Heroku Postgres Metrics that appear via heroku-postgres
+Heroku Postgres metrics that appear via heroku-postgres

 are separate from standard alerts emitted from Postgres itself that appear for all applications via postgres